|Nutrition Facts (per serving)|

-Leftover bacon-wrapped dates is a sweet and salty, fruity and meaty finger-food appetizer.
-They all get eaten every time, no matter how many there are, and they're super easy to make, too.
+Bacon-wrapped figs make a finger-food appetizer that is sweet and salty, fruity and meaty.
+There won't be any leftovers because they all get eaten every time, no matter how many there are.
+They are super easy to make, too.
 The only tricky part is getting each fig wrapped in a strip of bacon, but that's something you can do ahead of time.

 You can scale the recipe to make the number of servings you want: 1 strip bacon to every 2 figs. Please note that in this instance you actually want thin-cut bacon so it cooks quickly; you want the fig to get warm but not start to fall apart from too much heat.

 12 medium figs